edgeworx/docs/content/en/docs/cloud/portal/nodes/virtual-node.md

 weight: 70
 ---

 With Virtual Node you can test pushing to an edge device even if you don't have one availabe.
+Adding a Virtual Node sets up a new Ubuntu VM locally and registers it as a node to a Darcy Cloud project via the edgectl CLI.
 Mac OSX and Windows users can create Virtual Nodes using Darcy Cloud Portal and edgectl.

-Adding a Virtual Node sets up a new Ubuntu VM locally, and registers that VM as a node to a Darcy Cloud project via the edgectl CLI. `LINUX` user can directly use the register node command on their terminal.
+Linux users can directly use the register node command on their terminal.

 ### Prerequisites